Important ICMA Announcements

 CMA® (Certified Management Accountant) candidates are advised of the following important announcements:

-As a result, there are only two more windows remaining to take the current exam: January/February 2024 and May/June 2024.
+Registration is currently open for the May/June 2023 and September/October 2023 testing windows.
 To take the CMA exam during these windows, please visit the exam registration page.

 - If you wish to change your exam appointment to the next testing window, you will be charged a fee of $75 by ICMA, and this request must be submitted to IMA Member Services at email@example.com no later than five days before the scheduled appointment.
 This fee cannot be waived.